• Skip to primary navigation

 • Transfer the cottage cheese/egg mixture to a large bowl, add the honey and vanilla and stir to combine.
 Then add the dry ingredients and milk, if necessary.

-• Melt ½ to 1 TBS butter onto an electric skillet (depending on its size).
+• Melt ½ to 1 Tablespoon butter onto an electric skillet (depending on its size).
 Use ¼ cup measuring cup to portion out the pancake batter.
 Carefully pour it onto the prepared griddle or skillet.
 (I cook 4-6 pancakes at once on my griddle).

 • Cook on the first side until the batter begins to bubble and becomes set around the edges (about 3-5 minutes).